satellite-image-deep-learning/techniques/README.md

 * [satellite-imagery-labeling-tool](https://github.com/microsoft/satellite-imagery-labeling-tool) -> from Microsoft, this is a lightweight web-interface for creating and sharing vector annotations over satellite/aerial imagery scenes
 * [RSLabel](https://github.com/yonglinZ/RSLabel) -> remote sensing (RS) image annotation tool for deep learning

-## General purpose annotation tools
+## Open source annotation tools
 * [awesome-data-labeling](https://github.com/heartexlabs/awesome-data-labeling) -> long list of annotation tools
-* [Roboflow](https://roboflow.com/robincole).
-In addition to annotation the platform makes it easy to convert between annotation formats & manage datasets, as well as train and deploy custom models to private API endpoints.
-Read [How to Train Computer Vision Models on Aerial Imagery](https://blog.roboflow.com/how-to-use-roboflow-with-aerial-imagery/)
 * [labelImg](https://github.com/tzutalin/labelImg) is the classic desktop tool, limited to bounding boxes for object detection.
 Also checkout [roLabelImg](https://github.com/cgvict/roLabelImg) which supports ROTATED rectangle regions, as often occurs in aerial imagery. [labelImg_OBB](https://github.com/heshameraqi/labelImg_OBB) is another fork supporting orinted bounding boxes (OBB)
 * [Labelme](https://github.com/wkentaro/labelme) is a simple dektop app for polygonal annotation, but note it outputs annotations in a custom LabelMe JSON format which you will need to convert.
 Read [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f)
 * [Label Studio](https://labelstud.io/) is a multi-type data labeling and annotation tool with standardized output format, syncing to buckets, and supports importing pre-annotations (create with a model).
 Checkout [label-studio-converter](https://github.com/heartexlabs/label-studio-converter) for converting Label Studio annotations into common dataset formats
 * [CVAT](https://github.com/openvinotoolkit/cvat) suports object detection, segmentation and classification via a local web app.
 There is an [open issue](https://github.com/openvinotoolkit/cvat/issues/531) to support large TIFF files.
 [This article on Roboflow](https://blog.roboflow.com/cvat/) gives a good intro to CVAT.
 Checkout [CVAT images validator](https://github.com/developmentseed/cvat-images-validator)
 * [VoTT](https://github.com/Microsoft/VoTT) -> an electron app for building end to end Object Detection Models from Images and Videos, by Microsoft
-* Create your own annotation tool using [Bokeh Holoviews](https://examples.pyviz.org/ml_annotators/ml_annotators.html#ml-annotators-gallery-ml-annotators) or [tkinter](https://github.com/matpalm/bnn#labelling)
+* Create your own annotation tool using [Bokeh Holoviews](https://examples.pyviz.org/ml_annotators/ml_annotators.html#ml-annotators-gallery-ml-annotators), [tkinter](https://github.com/matpalm/bnn#labelling), or see these dash examples for [object detection](https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-image-annotation) and [segmentation](https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-image-segmentation)
 * [Deeplabel](https://github.com/jveitchmichaelis/deeplabel) is a cross-platform tool for annotating images with labelled bounding boxes.
 Deeplabel also supports running inference using state-of-the-art object detection models like Faster-RCNN and YOLOv4.
 With support out-of-the-box for CUDA, you can quickly label an entire dataset using an existing model.
 * [Alturos.ImageAnnotation](https://github.com/AlturosDestinations/Alturos.ImageAnnotation) is a collaborative tool for labeling image data on S3 for yolo
-* [rectlabel](https://rectlabel.com/) is a desktop app for MacOS to annotate images for bounding box object detection and segmentation, paid and free (rectlabel-lite) versions
 * [pigeonXT](https://github.com/dennisbakhuis/pigeonXT) can be used to create custom image classification annotators within Jupyter notebooks
 * [ipyannotations](https://github.com/janfreyberg/ipyannotations) -> Image annotations in python using jupyter notebooks
 * [Label-Detect](https://github.com/Jakaria08/Label-Detect) -> is a graphical image annotation tool and using this tool a user can also train and test large satellite images, fork of the popular labelImg tool